Major legislation and influential government reports

 Made recommendations for a slimmed down and, to many people, an arid curriculum for key stage 4.
 This paved the way for an announcement in September 2012 by the Minister concerned (Gove) that an ‘English Baccalaureate’ (EBacc) will replace GCSEs.
 The first EBacc courses in English, maths and sciences are intended to begin in September 2015; children will sit exams in these subjects in 2017, with the other core humanities and languages subjects following a few years later.

-2011 White Paper Higher Education: Students at the Heart of the System.
+2011 Higher Education: Students at the heart of the system, white paper

 An independent review for the Department for Education and the Department for Culture, Media and Sport.